equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 I'm mainly focusing this article for web-developers and all good web-developers introduce changes only if they have metrics to prove their point.
-How many times lastmonth you were in a situation you had no internet in your office ?
+How many times last month you were in a situation you had no internet in your office ?
 ...ok how about at home ?

 Let say you are on Airport and you want to write some code.
 Have you got